Teepee78/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 0. 0-print_listint.c prints all the elements of a linked list.
 1. 1-listint_len.c returns the number of elements in a linked list.
+2. 2-add_nodeint.c adds a new node at the beginning of a linked list.
+3. 3-add_nodeint_end.c adds a new node at the end of a linked list.